hkchengrex/Tracking-Anything-with-DEVA/README.md

 We have prepared an example in `example/vipseg/12_1mWNahzcsAc` (a clip from the VIPSeg dataset).
 The following two scripts segment the example clip using either Grounded Segment Anything with text prompts or SAM with automatic (points in grid) prompting.

-(The method runs faster with scripts than with gradio.)

 **Script (text-prompted):**
 ```bash